 Born in Jackson Heights, Queens to immigrant parents, George Santos grew up in a tight-knit Queens family.
 His mother Fatima Devolder was born in Brazil to Belgian immigrants that fled the devastation of World War II Europe.
 His father Junior Santos also grew up in Brazil.
 Each emigrated to the United States as young adults, where they met, married and started a family.

 Having grown up in a variety of north Queens neighborhoods, George Anthony went to elementary school at PS 122 in Astoria, then attended IS 125 in Sunnyside.
-He began Horace Mann preparatory school in the Bronx, however, did not graduate from Horace Mann due to financial difficulties for his family.
+He began preparatory school however, did not graduate from It due to financial difficulties for his family.
 He obtained a GED during his senior year.
 He then went on to attend Baruch College to study for an economics and finance degree.

 After graduating George Anthony began working at Citigroup as an associate and quickly advanced to become an associate asset manager in the real asset division of the firm.
 Soon after he was offered a position at growing Turkish-based Tech hospitality firm Metglobal where he led business development efforts growing the US presence of the firm.